 My impression is that in the DR, pizza, Dominican-style fried chicken, and Chinese fast-food chains do the best business.
 Local businesses do a roaring trade, due to their combination of accessible prices and genuine local flavors.

-Recently there have some chains closing down in the Dominican Republic, the most celebrated being ‘Church’s Chicken’ which flew the coop months ago.
+Some chains closed down in the Dominican Republic, the most celebrated being ‘Church’s Chicken’ which flew the coop long ago.
 The official reason is always "the state of the economy", but I suspect it is because the consumer tends to prefer the local version of these foods.

-Instead, Dominicans continue to remain firmly loyal to traditional cuisine.
+Instead, Dominicans continue to remain firmly loyal to our traditional cuisine.

 About our recipe

-This is a convenience dish, which is normally sold in restaurants specialized in it.
-The original Pica Pollo seems to go back to the restaurants of Chinese immigrants who settled in the country.
-Nowadays it has been "aplatanado" (dominicanized), and it is considered almost as "criollo" as Mangú.
+Pica pollo is a fast food dish normally sold in restaurants specializing in it.
+The original pica pollo goes to go back to restaurants started by Chinese immigrants who settled in the country in the previous century.
+Nowadays it has been "aplatanado" (Dominicanized), and it is considered almost as "criollo" as mangú.